maciektr/enrollXchange/docs/local_setup.md

 ### Python dependencies
 Make sure you have both `python3` and `pip` installed in your system.

 You should install your project dependencies to a virtual enviroment to seperate them from your global installation.
-You will need [virtualenv](https://pypi.org/project/virtualenv/) for this.
-First, install it by running:
+You will need [virtualenv](https://pypi.org/project/virtualenv/) for this, install it by running:
 ```shell
 python -m pip install --user virtualenv
 ```